-- Once you accept a settlement offer, you may be required to relieve the at-fault driver of any further financial liability.
+- Once you accept a settlement offer, you may need to relieve the at-fault driver of any further financial liability.

 - Even if you uncover additional valid accident-related damages, you might not be able to recover them after accepting and signing a settlement agreement.

-The legal team who represents you may familiarize you with the details of accepting a settlement offer and the timeline for receiving payment.
-Your legal team may also help you accurately value your compensation claim prior to the state of settlement negotiations.
+The legal team who represents you may familiarize you with the details of accepting a settlement offer.
+They can also inform you on the timeline for receiving payment.
+Your legal team may also help you accurately value your compensation claim before the state of settlement negotiations.